 Where to stay on Maui

-If you were planning a longer trip to Maui, you might consider staying in two different areas of the island.
+If you were planning a longer trip to Maui, you might consider staying in two different areas of the island (namely one of the sunny beach areas on the west or south area and then a night or two in Hana).
 But since you only have 3 days in Maui, it makes the most sense to stay in just one place.

-There are two ideal areas to consider: west Maui (Lahaina or Ka’anapali) or south Maui (Kihei or Wailea).
+There are two ideal areas to consider: west Maui (Ka’anapali through Kapalua) or south Maui (Kihei or Wailea).
 Which one you choose is really about personal preference.

-On the other hand, South Maui is a little lower key and has a wider range of accommodations to suit every budget and it’s closer to the airport (handy for a Maui itinerary of 3 days), Haleakala and the beginning of the Road to Hana.
-Click here to see some great hotel options in South Maui.
-If you want real luxury for your quick trip, it’s hard to beat the Grand Wailea Maui or the neighboring villas at the Ho’olei at Grand Wailea.
+On the other hand, south Maui is a little lower key and has a wider range of accommodations to suit every budget and it’s closer to the airport (handy for a Maui itinerary of 3 days), Haleakala and the beginning of the Road to Hana.
+The beaches are also less eroded than some of the popular areas of west Maui.
+On our most recent visit we stayed in this awesome condo on Keawakapu Beach and it was perfect in every way.
+For additional options, look into Hale Hui Kai just a short walk north.
+If you want real luxury for your quick trip, it’s hard to beat the Grand Wailea Maui, the neighboring villas at the Ho’olei at Grand Wailea or the slightly less expensive Andaz Maui at Wailea – that’s where we’re staying next!

 If you want save money on your accommodations and groceries by staying at a condo, check out these top-rated cheap vacation rentals on Maui.
 Cheap is relative, of course.
 For those traveling to Maui with kids, there are plenty of family-friendly vacation rentals on Maui covering the whole range of prices.